 Soup Gets Better With Age

 Something that I love about making soup is that they are delicious as leftovers.
 And there is something about leftover soup that is even more delicious than the night before.
 Store leftovers in an airtight container and refrigerate.
 Reheat on the stove.

-- 1/2 cup butter
+- ¼ cup butter

 - 1 onion diced

 - 1 cup red potatoes diced